FunCraft raises $1.8 million to make ‘casual forever’ mobile games

-FunCraft, a new studio headed by former Electronic Arts and Zynga veterans, has raised $1.8 million to make ‘casual forever‘ mobile games.

-The San Francisco-based studio was started last year by Michael Martinez and Jason McGuirk, two veterans of the mobile game industry.
+FunCraft, a new studio headed by former Electronic Arts and Zynga veterans, has raised $1.8 million to make what the call “casual forever” mobile games.
+The San Francisco-based studio launched last year from Michael Martinez and Jason McGuirk, two veterans of the mobile game industry.

 Play Ventures led the investment, with participation from Zynga cofounder Mark Pincus, as well as cofounders of Allbirds, Harry’s, and Warby Parker.
 Other investors included the CEOs of Huuuge Games and Gucci; Facebook’s Mike Verdu, John Robinson of 100 Thieves, and prior angels from JuiceBox.

 In an email, Martinez said, “All humans love to play with nearly a third of the world playing video games.
-The gaming market is massive (>$160B revenue in 2020) and growing.
+The gaming market is massive [over $160 billion revenue in 2020] and growing.
 There is tremendous opportunity in this vibrant and dynamic industry.
 That is why I have once again teamed up with Jason McGuirk, my co-founder from JuiceBox Games, to launch FunCraft.
 Our vision is to create new genres and make mobile games that are daily rituals in our players’ lives.”

-Martinez acknowledged that the best time to start a gaming company was twenty years ago.

-“The second best time is now,” he said.
+Martinez acknowledged that the best time to start a gaming company was 20 years ago but that “the second best time is now,” he said.
 “Fresh games from new gaming companies are having success on the previously static Top Grossing Games chart.
 Talented, experienced game makers with a clear vision can create and grow new genres.
 And so we’re putting our money where our mouth is — leaving our jobs at gaming giants, Electronic Arts and Zynga — to head out on our own.”

 Casual forever